csci344/spring2023/pages/_assignments/tutorial09.md

 > * Janetakis, Nick (Oct., 2017). <a href="https://nickjanetakis.com/blog/server-side-templates-vs-rest-api-and-javascript-front-end" target="_blank">Server Side Templates vs REST API and Javascript Front-End</a>.

 ## 1. Intro to Flask
 <a href="https://flask.palletsprojects.com/en/2.0.x/" target="_blank">Flask</a> is a framework, built with Python, for helping people build dynamic, scalable web applications.
-We have selected Flask as our web server engine for this semester because it has a relatively simple set of common abstractions, and is therefore easier to learn than some other frameworks.
+I have selected Flask as our web server engine for this semester because it has a relatively simple set of common abstractions, and is therefore easier to learn than some other frameworks.
 At the same time, it is also very powerful, and has features such as:

 * Templating, using the <a href="https://jinja.palletsprojects.com/en/3.0.x/" target="_blank">Jinja template engine</a>
 * A simple way to define <a href="https://flask.palletsprojects.com/en/2.0.x/api/#url-route-registrations" target="_blank">routes</a> (which bind URL addresses to functions), and to specify which HTTP methods are valid for a particular route (HEAD, OPTIONS, GET, POST, PUT, PATCH, DELETE)